-- Fluency in the English language (please refer to <insert link> for the English Language Requirements). - · Openness to learning, feedback and flexibility. - Demonstrated interest/passion for working in performance lighting design. - · Standard of application form. - Understanding of the programme and demonstrated background research. - · Standard of portfolio. - · Experience of collaboration. - · Ability to discuss and respond to questions. - Ability to contribute to the programme and to the wider RADA community. - · Capacity and readiness to engage in the training
+- Fluency in the English language (please refer to guidelines here). - Demonstrated interest/passion for working in theatre costume. - Standard of application form. - Understanding of the programme and demonstrated background research. - Standard of portfolio. - Standard of any physical project work - Experience of collaboration. - Ability to discuss and respond to questions. - Ability to contribute to the programme and to the wider RADA community. - · Capacity and readiness to engage in the training.